anakin-dabir/collaboradocs/README.md

 - Members of projects can edit documents in react-time and also track changes made by different users
 - User can create request to collaborate in others documents in real-time
 - Real-time notifications
-- User can star documents (it's like a "like" feature)
+- User can star documents (it's a "like" feature)
 - Version control to track document revisions, allowing users to revert to previous versions
 - Document permissions for visibility = Public, Private, and Shared
 - Collaborative editing tools with enrich tet editor and presence indicators